firedrakeproject/firedrake/demos/nonlinear_QG_winddrivengyre/qg_winddrivengyre.py.rst

 Wind-Driven Gyres: Quasi-Geostrophic Limit
 ==========================================

-Contributed by Christine Kaufhold and Francis Poulin.
+Contributed by Christine Kaufhold and `Francis Poulin <https://uwaterloo.ca/poulin-research-group/people-profiles/francis-poulin-bsc-msc-phd>`_.

 Building on the previous two demos that used the Quasi-Geostrophic (QG) model for the :doc:`time-stepping </demos/qg_1layer_wave.py>` and